Are you still trying to eat perfectly? 3 reasons it’s not working

-If you’re sick of falling short of your perfect nutrition goals and are ready to get consistent once and for all, my #EndEatingPerfectionism free training is a game-changer.
-Grab all the details here.
+If you’re sick of falling short of your perfect nutrition goals and are ready to get consistent once and for all, my #ConsistentNutrition cheatsheet is a gamechanger.

 Scrolling through Instagram, we see all these women sharing their week’s worth of healthy meals, displayed with pride on their counters as a symbol of their ability to eat perfectly all week long.
 We can’t help but be inspired by the hundreds of pictures of meal prep containers full of chicken and broccoli.